Diocese of Chichester schools in numbers:

 The Diocese of Chichester Education team works closely with church schools and academies to support and sustain them.
 It also works in partnership with the three local authorities in Sussex (West Sussex, East Sussex, Brighton & Hove), Universities, the National College, the Department for Education and also with the national Church of England network.

 There are over 37,000 children in our schools at any one time.
 They have a wide range of ability and come from diverse social settings.
 We welcome those of Christian faith, other faiths and those who as yet do not profess a faith.
 Those who wish to come to one of our schools are welcome if there is a place.

-Over 80% of our schools are rated OFSTED good or outstanding and we have an ambition to increase that to above 90%.
+Over 90% of our schools are rated OFSTED good or outstanding.

 Whatever the status of our schools we want them to unite under a common end which is that of:

 “Learning with meaning and purpose: to know God and shape the world”

 We expect all our teaching and learning to be rooted in the Christian narrative of creation, redemption and future hope.
 We want our curricula and pedagogy to foster a spirit of enquiry, creativity and to walk the talk of Christian belief and values in every aspect of school life.
 Our aim is for all our schools to perform well as part of their Christian responsibility to do their best by all the children and families in their care.

 Church schools depend on highly capable staff and good governance.

 Church schools employ a whole range of school staff from headteacher to midday supervisors, cooks and cleaners.
 All staff members, whatever their role, have a vital part to play in ensuring that pupils learn and develop successfully.

 Schools may choose to employ practising Christians in some key and non-teaching posts.
 These usually include the headteacher and, where appropriate, the head of RE and chaplain.